 To be perfectly honest, there are a few attractions on this Group B list that I haven’t even tried.
 As usual, let’s start with the shows.

 The same goes for many of the shows on this list.
-Beauty and the Beast – Live on Stage, Indiana Jones Epic Stunt Spectacular! (these shows must be exciting due to their excessive exclamation points), MuppetVision 3D, Voyage of the Little Mermaid, and the Frozen Sing-Along all are shows with varying degrees of popularity.
+Beauty and the Beast – Live on Stage, Indiana Jones Epic Stunt Spectacular!, MuppetVision 3D, Voyage of the Little Mermaid, and the Frozen Sing-Along all are shows with varying degrees of popularity.
 With that being said, if you show up 15 minutes before showtime to any of these then you will probably get in.

-That leaves 3 attractions which is exactly the amount of FastPasses a guest can reserve from Group B. Star Tours, Rock n’ Roller Coaster and Tower of Terror are left on our list of possibilities and you should absolutely be choosing 2 of these 3 to fill out your initial 3 FastPasses.
+That leaves 3 attractions and we’re only looking for 2 from Group B. Star Tours, Rock n’ Roller Coaster and Tower of Terror are left on our list of possibilities and you should absolutely be choosing 2 of these 3 to fill out your initial 3 FastPasses.

 Ultimately, I think Rock n’ Roller Coaster and Tower of Terror are the right ones to FastPass.
 Star Tours can generate long waits but the other 2 attractions are usually a little higher.